Public transport in Auckland: Non-AT services

 There are two bus services running within Auckland that fall under the definition of "exempt" services in the Land Transport Management Act.
 Exempt services are commercially-run public transport services that do not receive funding or subsidies from government organizations such as AT.

 Mahu City Express has run a commuter bus from Snells Beach to Parnell since October 2015.
 It runs twice a day, Monday to Friday, taking about an hour for the 57 km from Warkworth to Victoria Park, with stops at Smales Farm Station and Akoranga Station.
 Since 1 March 2021 the first electric luxury coach in the country has been on the route.
 It uses a 40-seat Yutong TCe12, bought with the aid of a $352,500 EECA grant.

 The SkyDrive bus provides a direct bus connection between Auckland Airport and Auckland CBD.
-Previously, SkyBus provided direct bus services, however the service ceased due to the COVID-19 pandemic.

 Both services are classified as "non-integral" exempt services, meaning that AT would not otherwise fund a service to fulfill their function if they were not being run commercially (unlike the Waiheke Ferry which is an integral exempt service).

 Additionally, Busit on behalf of Waikato Regional Council operate two bus services, 21 (Northern Connector) and 44 (Pōkeno to Pukekohe), that serve the Franklin region of Auckland and the northern Waikato area.